Correcting Claims in Office Ally

 NEW Claim Fix in Aloha

 As of July 2025, The ALOHA Fix Claim process is now located in AR Manager for a more streamlined workflow.
-The former claim fix section will be removed from AlohaABA on September 1, 2025.
-Any claims not fixed and rebilled by then will need to be ...
+The former claim fix section was removed.
+You are still able to fix claims directly in the clearinghouse or payer portal.
+Before we get ...

 Billing Overview

 Getting Ready to Bill It is vital to have the correct information in the system to submit for billing.
-Make sure you have the correct Payer ID (double check in Office Ally Payer List) and have completed eligibility checks for your clients to ensure ...
+Make sure you have the correct Payer ID (double check the clearinghouse) and have completed eligibility checks for your clients to ensure that you ...